Looking for a Sumatra travel guide for solo women over 50? Here it is!

-Some of the closest friends I have today were fellow travellers I met when travelling throughout Sumatra.
-This place seems to draw kindred spirits together.
+Some of the closest friends I have today were fellow travellers I met during my Sumatra travel.
+This place seems to draw kindred women travelers together.

-The other aspect of being one of the only foreigners in an area is the attention you get.
+The other aspect of being one of the few foreigners in an area is the attention you get.
 As an introvert, I can find it challenging to be the center of attention.
-You may sometimes be faced with queues of people wanting to take a selfie and chat with you.
+You may sometimes be faced with queues of people wanting to take a selfie and chat with you or practice their English.